Sb-CCL/reactjs-weather-app/README.md

 # React.js Weather App - Dark Theme 🌙

-A weather application that allows you to search weather conditions for cities worldwide.
+A sleek and responsive weather application that allows users to search for weather conditions in cities worldwide.

 ![Weather App Screenshot](./screenshot.png)